-Your surgeon will review your diagnostic tests prior to your surgery to determine if you are a candidate for minimally invasive valve surgery.
+Your surgeon will review your test results first to see if you’re a candidate for this procedure.

 What Is Heart Valve Repair Surgery?

-The mitral valve is the most commonly repaired heart valve, but the aortic, pulmonic, and tricuspid valves may also undergo some of these repair techniques as well.
+The mitral valve is the one repaired most often.
+But the aortic, pulmonic, and tricuspid valves may be helped this way, too.

-Reshape leaflets.
-If one of the leaflets is floppy, a segment may be cut out and the leaflet sewn back together, allowing the valve to close more tightly.
-This procedure is called quadrangular resection.
+Reshape leaflets: If one of the leaflets is floppy, a part of it may be cut out, and then the flap will be sewn back together.
+This lets the valve close more tightly.
+This is also called quadrangular resection.

-Chordal transfer.
-If the anterior leaflet of the mitral valve has prolapse (floppy; lacking support), the chordae are transferred from the posterior leaflet to the anterior leaflet.
-Then, the posterior leaflet is repaired by quandrangular resection (see above).
+Chordal transfer: If the anterior leaflet of your mitral valve is floppy (your doctor may say it has prolapse), the tendons that connect your valves -- called the chordae -- are moved from your posterior leaflet to your anterior leaflet.
+Then, the posterior leaflet is fixed by the reshaped leaflets procedure.

-Annulus support.
-If the valve annulus (the ring of tissue supporting the valve) is too wide, it may be reshaped or tightened by sewing a ring structure around the annulus.
+Annulus support: Your doctor may reshape or tighten the ring of tissue that supports your valve (called the valve annulus) if it’s too wide.
+They’ll sew a ring structure around it.
 The ring may be made of tissue or synthetic material.

-Patched leaflets.
-The surgeon may use tissue patches to repair any leaflets with tears or holes.
+Patched leaflets: Your surgeon may use tissue patches to repair any leaflets that have tears or holes.

 The advantages of heart valve repair surgery include:

-- decreased need for life-long blood thinner (anticoagulant) medication
+- You’ll have less need for life-long blood thinner medication.

 What If My Heart Valve Cannot Be Repaired?

-If your heart valves cannot be repaired, your doctor will replace the valve.
+If your heart valves cannot be repaired, your doctor will replace them.

-During the surgery, the native valve is removed and a new valve is sewn to the annulus of the original.
-The new valve can be a:
+During the surgery, the damaged valve is removed and a new valve is sewn to the tissue that supported the original.
+The new valve can be:

-Biological valve.
-Tissue valves (also called biologic or bioprosthetic valves) are made of human or animal tissue.
-Animal tissue valves may come from pig tissue (porcine) or cow tissue (bovine).
-Tissue valves may have some artificial parts to help give the valve support and to aid placement.
+Biological: Tissue valves (your doctor may call them biologic or bioprosthetic valves) are made of human or animal tissue.
+It may come from pigs or cows.
+The valves may have some artificial parts to help give it support and help its placement.

-Homograft valve. (also called allograft).
-It is an aortic or pulmonic human valve that has been removed from a donated human heart, preserved, and frozen under sterile conditions.
-A homograft may be used to replace a diseased aortic or pulmonic valve.
+Homograft: Also called allograft, it’s a valve removed from a donated human heart that’s preserved and frozen under sterile conditions.
+One may replace a diseased valve.